spiralsyzygy/colorcycle/README.md

 Server side:
 ------------
-Create's a list of random 9 digit numbers, 9 elements long and returns it as a json response.
+Creates a list of random 9 digit numbers, 9 elements long and returns it as a json response.
 * The 9 digit numbers are actually created from concatenation of 3 random numbers, each ranging from 100 to 255.

 Client side: